dmg-hamann/hotchocolate/website/src/docs/hotchocolate/fetching-data/resolvers.md

 </ExampleTabs.Code>
 <ExampleTabs.Schema>

-TODO
+TODO: Both bindcomplextype and addresolver

 </ExampleTabs.Schema>
 </ExampleTabs>

-Due to how Hot Chocolate's execution engine works, we can not only request the _parent_ directly above us, but also _parents_ further up in the tree.
+Due to how Hot Chocolate's execution engine works, we can not only access the _parent_ directly above us, but also _parents_ further up in the tree.

 # Context Data